browserengineering/book/book/invalidation.md

     render will be one big change from no page to the initial page, while later re-renders will incorporate smaller changes.

+The key to that will be tracking the effects of changes.
+When one part of the page, like a `style` attribute, changes, other things that depends on it, like that element's size, change as well.
+So we'll need to construct a detailed *dependency graph*, down to the level of each layout field, and use that graph to determine what to recompute.
+It will be similar to our `needs_style` and `needs_layout` flags, but at a much larger scale.

-In a real browser, every step of the rendering pipeline needs to be incremental, but this chapter focuses on layout.
-Layout is important and makes a good illustration of the idea.
-Incrementalizing layout means skipping the two most expensive parts of layout: building the layout tree and traversing it to compute layout fields.
-Ultimately, re-layouts will take under a millisecond when typing on this page.
+In a real browser, every step of the rendering pipeline needs to be incremental, but this chapter focuses on layout.[^why-layout] Most of the chapter is about tracking dependencies, and building abstractions to help us do that.
+To use those abstractions, we'll need to execute a large refactor of our layout engine.
+But ultimately, incrementalizing layout will allow us to skip the two most expensive parts of layout: building the layout tree and traversing it to compute layout fields.

-Getting there is going to be a bit of a rocky road, though.
-The whole idea is to only recompute what needs to be recomputed---but to know if something needs to be recomputed, we'll need to know if it depends on something that's changed.
-So the key will be tracking dependencies.
-Our `needs_style` and `needs_layout` flags already involve a bit of simple dependency reasoning, but to achieve incrementality we'll need to track much finer-grained dependencies, which means we'll need to track way, way more of them.

-So in fact most of this chapter is devoted to tracking dependencies, and the abstractions we can use to help us do it.
-We'll need to execute several large refactors of our layout engine, and only at the end will we see substantially faster layout.
-But the complexity is worth it---for the end user, to get a much more responsive browser, and for you, to see how real browsers make interactive pages fast.
+Re-layout for this page will take under a millisecond.

+[^why-layout]: Layout is important and also complex enough to
+    demonstrate most of the core challenges and techniques.

 ::: {.further}
-Implementing incremental layout is complex, but it's a core part of the web.
+The principle of incremental performance derives from the principles of the web.
 Remember that the web is a *declarative* platform: web pages only concern themselves with *describing* how the page looks, and it's up to the browser to implement that description.
-To us browser engineers, creates a whole bunch of complexity.
-But remember that the browser is a platform: implementing these algorithms in the browser means web page authors don't need to implement them instead.
+To us browser engineers, that creates a whole bunch of complexity.
+But think about the web as a whole---it involves not just browser engineers, but web developers and users as well.
+Implementing complex invalidation algorithms in the browser lets web developers make more interesting applications and gives users a better, more responsive web; it's part of the value that we as browser engineers provide.
+The declarative web makes it possible for the invalidation algorithms to be written once and then automatically benefit everyone else who uses the web.
 :::